 According to experts, hepatitis B rarely causes abdominal pain.
-In celebration of Pain Awareness Month, here are some insights to help you understand what might be behind your abdominal pain when you live with chronic hepatitis B.
+Here are some insights to help you understand what might be behind your abdominal pain when you live with chronic hepatitis B.

 First, it’s not called the silent infection for nothing.
 When first infected, most children and nearly 70 percent of adults never experience any direct symptoms from hepatitis B. When people do have symptoms, such as aches, nausea and fever, they usually last for only a few days.
 Only a very small percentage have symptoms that persist long-term.

 But chronic hepatitis B is different.
 Most of us have had this infection since childhood and over time it rarely causes us any symptoms.
 Usually, disease causes pain, it is nature’s way of telling us that a health problem is getting worse.
 However, with diseases such as chronic hepatitis B, diabetes or high blood pressure, we often don’t feel any symptoms until the disease reaches an advanced state.

 Why doesn’t an infected liver hurt?
 The working part of the liver that filters toxins from our blood has nerves, but they lack feeling or sensory function.
 However, the membrane that encases the liver is sensitive.
 When the liver becomes injured or inflamed, it enlarges and pushes against the membrane, causing a dull pain.
 When a doctor probes or pushes an enlarged liver that’s pushing against this membrane, it feels tender.